 § 2019-2021 Performance Share Vesting.
 In 2019 the Compensation Committee approved the award of Performance Shares to the Southwest Officers.
 For Performance Shares granted in 2019 to Messrs.
 Hester and Peterson and Ms. Haller, 60% were earnable based on a consolidated EPS performance measure, and 40% were earnable based on a utility ROE performance measure.
 For Mr. DeBonis, 60% of the Performance Shares were earnable based on utility net income, and 40% were earnable based on ROE.
 To calculate ROE, utility net income was divided by the average equity balance for 2019 through 2021.
-Each of these measures was adjusted to remove the impact of COLI.
-For EPS, the Committee excluded one-time transaction costs and partial period operating results related to the recently completed acquisitions of MountainWest and Riggs Distler, and stockholder activism response costs.
+Each of these measures was adjusted to remove the impact of COLI income of \$17.4 million in 2019, \$9.2 million in 2020, and \$8.8 million in 2021.
+For EPS in 2021, the Committee also excluded one-time transaction costs and partial period operating results related to the recently completed acquisitions of MountainWest (\$18.3 million, net of tax) and Riggs Distler (\$21.5 million, net of tax), and stockholder activism response costs (\$3.4 million, net of tax).
 Exclusion of these costs allows operating results to be computed on a comparative basis from year to year and is appropriate because these costs were determined by the Committee to be out of the control of Company executives.
+There were no such acquisition or activism costs in 2020 or 2019.
 Performance was measured over a three-year performance period commencing on January 1, 2019 and continuing through December 31, 2021.
 For the three-year period 2019-2021, the total shareholder return for the Company was between the 25th and 75th percentile of the peer group of companies selected for such 2019 awards, and therefore no adjustment was applied to the results to determine ultimate payout.
 On February 24, 2022, the Committee determined that for the 2019-2021 performance period, the payout is 113% of the target award level, except for those officers subject to the consolidated EPS measure.
 For Messrs.
 Hester and Peterson and Ms. Haller, who are subject to the consolidated EPS measure, the payout is 95% of the target award level.
 The figure below shows EPS growth over the performance period.
 The 2019-2021 Performance Shares are included in the "Stock Vested During 2021" table.